acmilannesta/JReport/README.md

 For categorical columns, the results will be n(%).
 P-value is computed from Chi-square test statistic.

-The output will be saved in word (rft) file.
+The output will be saved in word (rtf) file.

 ## Install
 `devtools::install_github('acmilannesta/Table1')`